gOps132/Zyklon/notes/Thoughts.md

 since I am talking about explicit code, I also want every copy constructor to explicit, since I don't want any accidental copying and that sucks for performance.

+10/15/2020

+The only issue regarding clang format is changing the order of the macros, or more specificcally, include macros.

+I think I had made a mistake in using mugit instead of git, it requires the client who is using the engine to install a python cli called mugit and it's quite a hastle, I think it's much better, if you have the normal git repository and a bash file to checkout to a specific repository.
+I believe that is more portable because this zyklon project that I have is sort of a static library.

+It seems that I have to redo the renderer soon, the structure of the renderer is good enough